 The Bottom Line

-The 1500-calorie diet meal plan is effective for weight loss if done correctly.
+The 1500-calorie diet meal plan can be effective for weight loss if done correctly.
 You should make sure you’re getting all the required macronutrients even while you’re restricting your calorie intake.
-Also, if you have a medical condition like diabetes, consult your doctor before starting any calorie-restricting meal plans.
+Also, if you have a medical condition like diabetes, consult your doctor or dietitian before starting any calorie-restricting meal plans.

 If you are interested in healthy meal plans, you may be curious about other methods of supporting your body health.
 Supplement a proper meal plan with some exercise and take up this 20 Min Full Body Workout at Home.